 This marks a huge landmark for the show for a couple reasons.
 First and foremost, it’s proof positive that a female superhero can carry her own series, stacking well on top of ABC’s Agent Carter and The CW’s Supergirl.
 Secondly, scoring a second season is no small feat considering the already-busy Netflix schedule.

-So without further ado, here’s everything we’ve heard so far about Season 2 of Jessica Jones.
+So without further ado, here’s everything we’ve heard so far about Season 2 of Jessica Jones (and check out the trailers on page 8).

 The Punisher series starring Jon Bernthal (The Walking Dead) hit Netflix in 2017, and sophomore seasons of Luke Cage and Iron Fist are also in production.
-That means Season 2 of Jessica Jones isn’t likely to arrive until sometime in 2018.
+No dates on those yet, but we have a feeling we’ll learn more about those upcoming dates after Jessica Jones premieres.

 2. Digging further into Jessica’s backstory

-In statements made at the Television Critics Association press tour, showrunner Melissa Rosenberg expressed a desire to continue delving into who Jessica Jones really is: “I think I just want to continue with her character.
+In statements made at the Television Critics Association press tour in Jan.
+2016, showrunner Melissa Rosenberg expressed a desire to continue delving into who Jessica Jones really is: “I think I just want to continue with her character.
 She’s a very damaged character and her damage goes beyond Kilgrave.
 There’s a lot to mine from in her backstory and in her present day situation.
 I think we’ll find something.”

 This presents some intriguing storytelling opportunities, as the show begins to operate in a post-David Tennant universe.
 Speaking of Tennant …